robertmaynard/cfarm/README.md

 building options.
 Todo: Allow the user to resetup a machine to switch just configure options

-The build and test command have two ways to be called:
+The build and test command have three ways to be called:

 ```
  cfarm build all
  cfarm build deliverator
+ cfarm build d*

  cfarm test all
  cfarm test bigboard metaverse
+ cfarm test b* meta*

 ```

 cfarm also allows you to sent options down to the workers at build